sanket96s/Data-Structure-Programs-using-c/README.md

 12. **hashTableUsingArray.c**: This C program implements a hash table using quadratic probing for collision resolution.
 Users can insert and search for data in the hash table via a menu-driven interface.
 Quadratic probing ensures efficient handling of collisions, enabling quick insertion and retrieval of data within the specified hash table size. 🗝️🏡

-13. **infix_to_postfix.c**: This code introduces you to the world of converting mathematical expressions, paving the way for efficient evaluation.
-Experience the elegance of postfix notation as infix expressions gracefully transform, offering a new perspective on expression handling! ➡️🔄
+13. **infixToPostfix.c**: The provided C code converts infix expressions to postfix expressions using a stack-based algorithm.
+It parses the input infix expression character by character, handling operators and parentheses while maintaining proper precedence.
+The resulting postfix expression is displayed as output. ➡️🔄

 14. **insertion_sort.c**: This code guides you through the simplicity and effectiveness of sorting elements by gradually building a sorted sequence.
 Explore the step-by-step process of inserting elements into their correct positions, making sorting a delightful and educational experience! 🧩🔍